 Cost of Living Considerations

 One of the factors that often influence PCS decisions is the cost of living in the new location.
 Fortunately, Birmingham offers a relatively affordable cost of living compared to many other metropolitan areas.
 Housing options range from family-friendly neighborhoods to urban lofts, catering to diverse preferences and budgets.
-Additionally, the absence of state income tax in Alabama can be advantageous for military personnel stationed in the state, providing potential savings on taxes.
+Alabama also offers a notable tax benefit for military retirees: military retirement pay is fully exempt from state income tax (more on that below).

 Navigating Military-Friendly Resources